-- How will extreme atmospheric events be translated by the hydrological system into hydrological extremes?
+- How will extreme atmospheric events and other changes to the climate system be translated by the hydrological system into hydrological extremes?

 - How will hydrological storage in lakes, managed reservoirs, glaciers, permafrost, groundwater and wetlands interact with a changing climate and shifting terrestrial ecosystems to create new hydrological regimes?

 - How can humans better manage, mitigate and adapt to this change and conserve ecosystems through water and land management, prediction, and governance?